1. About sodium valproate

-- stomach pain, feeling or being sick (nausea or vomiting) - take sodium valproate with or after a meal or snack.
-It may also help if you don't eat rich or spicy food.
+- stomach pain, feeling or being sick (nausea or vomiting) – take sodium valproate with or after a meal or snack.
+It may also help if you do not eat rich or spicy food.

 - diarrhoea – have small but frequent sips of water.
 Speak to a pharmacist if you have signs of dehydration, such as peeing less than usual or having dark, strong-smelling pee.
 Do not take any other medicines to treat diarrhoea without speaking to a pharmacist or doctor.

-- dry or sore mouth, or swollen gums - for a dry mouth try sugar-free gum or sweets, or sipping cold drinks.
-If this doesn’t help, or you have mouth ulcers, talk to your pharmacist or doctor.
-If you're bothered by swollen gums or this symptom doesn't go away, talk to your doctor or dentist.
+- dry or sore mouth, or swollen gums – for a dry mouth try sugar-free gum or sweets, or sipping cold drinks.
+If this does not help, or you have mouth ulcers, talk to your pharmacist or doctor.
+If you're bothered by swollen gums or this symptom does not go away, talk to your doctor or dentist.

 - shakes (tremors) in a part of your body, or unusual eye movements – talk to your doctor if this is bothering you.
 These symptoms can be a sign that the dose is too high for you.
 It may help to change your dose or take your medicine at a different time of day.

-- feeling tired or sleepy - as your body gets used to sodium valproate, these side effects should wear off.
-If these symptoms don't get better within a week or two, your doctor may either reduce your dose or increase it more slowly.
-If that doesn't work you may need to switch to a different medicine.
+- feeling tired or sleepy – as your body gets used to sodium valproate, these side effects should wear off.
+If these symptoms do not get better within a week or two, your doctor may either reduce your dose or increase it more slowly.
+If that does not work you may need to switch to a different medicine.

 - headaches – make sure you rest and drink plenty of fluids.
 Do not drink too much alcohol.
 Ask your pharmacist to recommend a painkiller.
 Talk to your doctor if your headaches last longer than a week or are severe.